Toward Sufficient Statistical Power in Algorithmic Bias Assessment: A Test for ABROCA: Discussion

 \subsection{Limitations and Future Work}

 There are several limitations to the present study.
 First, we focused on holdout test sets rather than the common cross-validation procedure in EDM.
 Leave-one-out cross-validation is generally asymptotically equivalent to comparing model $AIC$ \cite{shao1993linear}, an alternative criterion to determining whether two models or theories (e.g., that of a biased or unbiased model) describe empirical data better.
 More research is needed to describe the reliability of algorithmic bias assessments under such research frameworks.
 Second, like many simulation studies, our results rely on synthetic data-generating processes, which may not capture all the complexities of real-world educational datasets (e.g., missing data, high-dimensional feature spaces, or intricate dependencies) \cite{Kaser2024simulated}.
-Future research could examine how these intricacies affect bias detection and ABROCA’s distribution.
+Future research could examine how these intricacies affect bias detection and ABROCA’s distribution using our open-source code.
+These applications may include setting simulation parameters according to real-world data sets or applying our testing procedure to data directly.
 Third, we did not propose a specific minimal (practically) relevant effect size for ABROCA.
 Determining this threshold is domain- and context-dependent, requiring input from practitioners and policy-makers regarding what magnitude of bias is ethically or educationally meaningful.
 Deliberation of minimally relevant effect sizes during the study design phase is foundational to sample size planning using statistical power simulations \cite{wickelmaier2021simulating}.
+In our field, these deliberations could consider whether an intervention is fail-soft or high-stakes as well as its cost (where cost could be conceived as economic, ethical, or otherwise), especially in situations where it may be challenging to obtain high-precision prediction models \cite{baker2025difficulty}.

 Another important avenue for future work involves examining localized regions within the ROC curve for group-wise disparities.
 One strength of ABROCA is its capability to reflect differential performance across varying decision thresholds, but our statistical tests currently treat the metric as a single value.
 Investigating how power changes when focusing on specific areas of the ROC curve (e.g., points relevant to intervention decisions in at-risk student predictions) could yield a more nuanced understanding of model fairness.
 Finally, expanding these methods to other fairness metrics beyond ABROCA (e.g., MADD, equalized odds) will strengthen our field's toolkit for robust, reproducible bias assessment.